-Hours: Open Monday to Friday 9am-12noon or by appointment.
-Note: We recommend calling ahead of time to ensure our curator will be available for a guided tour.
+Hours: Open Monday to Friday 9am-12pm or by appointment.
+(9am-4pm during summer) Note: We recommend calling ahead of time to ensure our curator will be available for a guided tour.

 About us